 Regular attendance is required.
 UNM Pathfinder policies apply, which in part means instructor drops based on non-attendance are possible.
+After your first unexcused absence, each subsequent unexcused absence will result in the reduction of a half letter grade.

 Accommodation Statement